 The video quality is pretty good, both front and rear, though I do wish it was a bit better.
+(Update: It is now better with the latest firmware update.)
 The night time capabilities are pretty fantastic.
 The parking mode functionality has been designed well.
 The software is good too.
 WiFi is responsive.
 I do wish my phone could still access the internet while connected to WiFi, but the autoconnect workaround I mentioned earlier will help avoid any issues.
 I like GPS is integrated into the dashcam with no external antenna required, plus the fact that you can disable your speed from showing up on screen if you like too.
 The black tube-shaped design is stealthy and low key.
 The small rear camera means it blocks less of my rear visibility.

-While I do think that there’s still room for improvement to the cameras and there’s tweaks I’d like to see Blackvue make, I think it’s an excellent choice for people wanting complete dashcam protection.
+While I do think that there’s still room for improvement to the cameras and there’s tweaks I’d like to see Blackvue make (Update: and they have been making), I think it’s an excellent choice for people wanting complete dashcam protection.

 Note: Recording at 1080p on two dashcams for both driving and parking mode takes up lots of memory card space.
 You don’t want your dashcam overwriting older footage before you can save it.
 (You can manually mark video clips while driving to ensure you save important moments on the road.)